Da-Fu-45/Da-Fu-45/README.md

-# From the bridge 🌊⚓
+# From Anchor Chain to BlockChain ⚓

 I'm **Andrew**, a seafarer working at sea 🌊 and exploring how tech can make life on board smarter and easier.
 Currently diving into **AI**, **DeFi**, and **automation tools** — both on ship and on shore.